 Left Voice has published a critique of the history of the CWI and why it recently split.
 Oaklandsocialist has also published a critique largely based on our own personal experience in the CWI.
 Although our critique presents a radically different view from that of Left Voice (LV), it does not directly answer the claims that LV has made.
-We do so here, not simply because the claims are wildly inaccurate, but more important because they help give a view into what happened in the Trotskyist movement in those post war years, all the way up to the turn of the century.
+We do so here, not simply because many of the claims are inaccurate, but more important because they help give a view into what happened in the Trotskyist movement in those post war years, all the way up to the turn of the century.

 “Ted alone understood how far the perspectives that Trotsky had foreseen (of an immediate collapse of capitalism and Stalinism and the creation of a mass Fourth International) had been superseded by the end of the war.
 Ted predicted that there would be a temporary reinforcement both of reformism, due to the prospect of a period of stable capitalist growth postwar reconstruction and on the basis of new technology, and of Stalinism due to the conquest of Eastern Europe by Russia and the victory of Mao’s guerrillas in China.
 These developments had all kinds of strategic and tactical consequences also.
 The immediate confusion of these people extended also to the colonial world.
 They were soon clutching at straws and supporting a series of imagined saviours like Tito, Mao, Ben Bella, etc. Remember that the relics of the FI soon split into fragments anyway.
 It’s a pity that Ted was unable to show the same boldness and vision and courage in abandoning outworn formulae when history took yet another swerve three or four decades later.
 But that doesn’t detract from his earlier achievements.”